Digital Conference, May 20-21, 2021

 Our capacity to respond to environmental calamities depends upon how we understand the uncertainties associated with precipitous changes, the nature of vulnerabilities, and our ethical commitments to anticipatory and ongoing care and repair of the natural world.
 To foster transformative debate across three continents, we have proposed a digital conference at the convergence of critical and emancipatory practices around research, scholarship, art, and activism.
 The conference aims to explore how we undertake to predict and avoid socio-ecological harm and disasters.
 How do we frame the issue of ‘un/predictability’ in our narratives, solutions and practices, and how un/predictable are the intended outcomes?

-This conference is co-hosted by the Public Humanities Hub at UBC-Vancouver and the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast, in collaboration with the University of Allahabad.
-Keynote events and sessions will be held online, and organised according to time zones for Vancouver, Belfast, and Delhi.
+This conference was co-hosted by the Public Humanities Hub at UBC-Vancouver and the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast, in collaboration with the University of Allahabad.
+Keynote events and sessions were held online.

 While this conference is virtual, UBC-Vancouver is located on the traditional, ancestral, and unceded territory of the Musqueam people.
 The land is situated on what has always been a place of learning for the Musqueam, who for millennia have passed on their culture, history, and traditions from one generation to the next on this site.

-There is no cost to participate; however, volunteered papers and registration are required in advance.
-This conference will be held online via Zoom.
-Stay tuned for information on how to attend!
+There is no cost to participate or access recordings; however, volunteered papers and registration were required in advance.
+This conference was held online via Zoom.

 This conference is supported in part by funding from the Social Sciences and Humanities Research Council.